s1mark/mzl7y1/README.md

         └── outputs.tf
 ```
 - wire together this module with the 'files' module in a way that it uses atleast one of the outputs from the 'files' module
-- the output of the 'read' module should be the input received from the 'files' module with a suffix of "read-"
+- the output of the 'read' module should be the input received from the 'files' module with a prefix of "read-"
 ## Task 3
 Create another module named 'write' that
 - should contain 5 variables named: `answer_1`, `answer_2`, ..., `answer_5`